danielstocks/react-sortable/README.md

 ## Purpose of this repo

 This repository was published back in 2014 and was pretty much the very first implementation of drag and drop sortable list for React.js.
-Nowdays since there are another repositories which are well maintained ([react-beautiful-dnd](https://github.com/atlassian/react-beautiful-dnd), [react-sortable-hoc](https://github.com/clauderic/react-sortable-hoc)), I can recommend to use some of them in your project.
-This reposotory is now rather a showcase of what can be done just with simple React.js component and bare HTML5 API, having as few lines of code as possible.
-It can serve as inspiration for somebody who would like to reimplement this functinality from scratch.
+Nowadays since there are other repositories which are well maintained ([react-beautiful-dnd](https://github.com/atlassian/react-beautiful-dnd), [react-sortable-hoc](https://github.com/clauderic/react-sortable-hoc)), I can recommend to use some of them in your project.
+This repository is now rather a showcase of what can be done just with simple React.js component and bare HTML5 API, having as few lines of code as possible.
+It can serve as inspiration for somebody who would like to reimplement this functionality from scratch.

 ## Mainteners